-A documentary film about searching for meaning in life and in mortality.
-It is a story about 7.4 billion people and our relationship with nature, as told through the life of one person - Chris Lucash.
+Staring Down Fate is a documentary film about searching for purpose in life and in mortality; about finding inspiration in the face of uncertainty.
+It is a story about 7.4 billion people and our relationship with nature, told through one person's life - Chris Lucash, a red wolf biologist diagnosed with ALS.

 "You get no choice or volition in how you are born, but you do in how you live your life and how you die."